Best Hot Springs in Italy

 Bagno Vignoni (Tuscany)

 Also in the heart of the Val d’Orcia two hours from Florence, these free thermal baths were a stopping point for Christian pilgrims on their way to Rome in the Middle Ages.
-Guests can take in the sweeping views of vineyards, cypresses, and the Apennines as they ease their minds and sore muscles in the warm, mineral-rich waters.
+Guests can take in the sweeping views of vineyards, cypresses, and the beautiful countryside of Tuscany as they ease their minds and sore muscles in the warm, mineral-rich waters.
+Bagno Vignoni is a quaint, little town and the main square is a termal pool itself, making a very unique feature.

 Petriolo (Tuscany)

 Only half an hour away from Florence, these hot springs used to be a health spa for both the Etruscans and Romans.
 Off the beaten path near the River Farma, Petriolo is secluded by woodlands and ancient stone walls, adding to the baths’ peaceful ambience.
-Petriolo is also free of charge and family-friendly.
+Petriolo is also free of charge, just be prepared for the lack of facilities.

 Terme di Papi (Lazio)